Alvacampos/Cv-project-full-stack/README.md

 ### Basic Back End

-Here we will beggin working on the BE, like the FE at the start we will do the basics, take a request and return a response.
+Here we will begin working on the BE, like the FE at the start we will do the basics, take a request and return a response.

 ### Data Base